From Zero to Ready to Contribute: Illustrated with Microsoft Edit

 git branch -D bcr_docs/discover # delete the branch

-git checkout -b bcr_docs/discover # start over
+git switch -c bcr_docs/discover # start over

-If you want to make any modifications Think twice BEFORE.
+Think twice BEFORE.
 I strongly recommend to create another branch.

 git switch main